What Does It Mean to Be Cloud-Native?

 Cloud-hosted applications are traditional applications that have been migrated to the cloud and are not designed to take full advantage of the cloud.

 The adoption of quirky tech lingo into modern vernacular can sometimes feel like a fever dream.
 Staple buzzwords like 5G, blockchain, and Virtual Reality (VR) can, more often than not, leave people scratching their heads trying to figure out what it all means.

 With the adoption of the cloud comes even more confusing jargon to sort through.
 Among these sets of new terms are cloud-native and cloud-hosted.
 In fact, cloud-native applications have granted organizations a significant competitive advantage over their cloud-hosted counterparts, empowering organizations to run dynamic and scalable applications with improved workflow productivity.

-But what do “cloud-native” and “cloud-hosted” mean?
+But what does it mean to be “cloud-native” and “cloud-hosted”?
 And why should you care?

 Most people seem to be at a complete loss when it comes to describing the cloud.
 Some people point to the fluffy, white puffs dotted throughout the sky.
 (And before you ask, yes, that technically is a cloud.)

 However, the cloud we’re referring to isn’t a cloud in the natural sense.
 Simply put, the “cloud” is a term used to refer to internet-accessible computer system resources, such as servers, databases, and software.